vino469/Movie-_Sentiment--Analysis/README.md

 │
 └── README.md
 Project Workflow
-Data Collection
+1. Data Collection
-Load movie review dataset using Pandas.
+Load the movie review dataset using Pandas.
-Dataset contains movie reviews and sentiment labels.
+Dataset contains movie reviews with sentiment labels.
-Data Preprocessing
+2. Text Preprocessing
 Convert text into lowercase.
-Remove special characters and unnecessary symbols.
+Remove special characters and unwanted symbols.
 Remove extra spaces.
-Prepare clean text data for machine learning.
+Prepare clean text data for model training.
-Feature Extraction
+3. Feature Extraction
-Use TF-IDF Vectorizer to convert text reviews into numerical feature vectors.
+Use TF-IDF Vectorizer to convert text reviews into numerical values.
-TF-IDF identifies important words based on their frequency and importance in the dataset.
+Extract important features from movie review text.
-Model Training
+4. Model Training
-Split dataset into training and testing data.
+Split the dataset into training and testing data.
-Train Logistic Regression model using TF-IDF features.
+Train the Logistic Regression model using TF-IDF features.
 The model learns patterns from positive and negative reviews.
-Model Evaluation
+5. Model Evaluation

-Evaluate model performance using:
+The model performance is evaluated using:

 Accuracy Score
 Classification Report
-Model Deployment
+6. Model Deployment
-Save trained model and TF-IDF vectorizer using Joblib.
+Save the trained model and vectorizer using Joblib.
 Deploy the application using Streamlit.
-Users can enter a movie review and get sentiment prediction instantly.
+Users can enter movie reviews and get sentiment predictions.
 Machine Learning Algorithm Used
 Logistic Regression

-Logistic Regression is a supervised machine learning classification algorithm used for predicting binary outcomes.
+Logistic Regression is a supervised machine learning algorithm used for binary classification problems.

 In this project:

+Input:

-Input: Movie review text
+Movie review text

+Output:

+Positive sentiment
-Output: Positive or Negative sentiment
+Negative sentiment

-The model learns from previous movie reviews and predicts the sentiment of new reviews.
+The model analyzes the review text patterns and predicts the sentiment category.

 Expected Output

-Example:

-Input Review:
+Example 1:

+Input:

 The movie was amazing with excellent acting and a great story.